Adrianus252/RL_Project_FlappyBird_Group42/src/td3/README.md

 This will load the trained model and execute it in the Flappy Bird environment, displaying the agent’s performance every 100th episode.

 ## Automated Use
+> Note: All commands should be exectuted from the root project folder unless otherwise defined.
+If you execute commands from another folder you might have to update certain paths.

 ### Training in Batches
 To train the agent overnight in batches, use the following command:
    ```sh